Dymesb98/dai-faucet/README.md

 The **Owned** contract sets up the contract creator as the one in control, it sets the **DaiToken daitoken** variable and the **owner** variable.
 It creates the **onlyOwner** modifier function to adds restrictions to who can call the other functions in our faucet contract.
-When deployed on the Korovan network, the constructor function will set the **owner** variable to the address of the calling Ethereum account, and set the **daitoken** variable to the address of the Dai token contract on the Kovan network, which is [0x4f96fe3b7a6cf9725f59d353f723c1bdb64ca6aa](https://kovan.etherscan.io/token/0x4f96fe3b7a6cf9725f59d353f723c1bdb64ca6aa).
+When deployed on the Kovan network, the constructor function will set the **owner** variable to the address of the calling Ethereum account, and set the **daitoken** variable to the address of the Dai token contract on the Kovan network, which is [0x4f96fe3b7a6cf9725f59d353f723c1bdb64ca6aa](https://kovan.etherscan.io/token/0x4f96fe3b7a6cf9725f59d353f723c1bdb64ca6aa).
 Now the **DaiToken** interface will link the Dai token address on the kovan network.
 So when we call the **transfer** or **balanceOf** functions, they will call the functions of the Dai token contract.

 ## [Mortal](./contracts/Mortal.sol)